 “Behold,” she announced softly, to the bread, to the pond, to the sun, to the bracing absurdity of life.
 “A structural intervention in avian pedestrianism.”

 They had stopped there, because they had learned when to stop.
-Then this morning, between coffee and the forecast, they found their way back to last night’s pause and skidded on it like it was black ice.
-The spat turned its face.
-It talked about finances and talked about too-quiet nights and talked about whether anyone could ever be serious about another person’s need for stillness.
-Quinn had made three jokes, two of them good and the third so good it hurt.
-Peggy had gone quiet in the way that wasn’t withdrawal.
-It was defense.
-It was a small trowel scraping soil out of a root ball and setting it down carefully back in a pot.
+Then this morning, between coffee and the forecast, they found their way back to last night’s pause and skidded on it like black ice.
+The spat bared its teeth.
+It clawed at finances, at too-quiet nights, at whether anyone could ever hold space for another’s stillness.
+Quinn had flung three jokes into the fray — two landed, brittle but clever.
+The third was so sharp it cut her own heart.

 She typed and erased, typed and erased.
 She left the message unsent.
 In her head she saw Peggy’s hands pressing soil around a tomato plant, firm-press-turn, the patient art of tamping down.